attrams/bookmarks/README.md

 This is a simple django project that allows users to create account and also share images.

+## Running the application

+You can use the default `python manage.py runserver` to run the project or `python manage.py runserver_plus --cert-file cert.crt` to run the project using https.

 ## What was learnt

 - Authentication.